Benardakaka/Watchlist/README.md

 ## Description

+This is a website application that allows user to read other peoples pitches and create their own. pitches.
+And they can also  post their comments for liking nor disliking the viewed.

 This is a python/flask application that manage the user to search His/Her movies.

 ## User Stories